Ata-gith/Ata-gith/README.md

 - I’m interested in mathematics especially measures and algorithms
-- I’m currently learning statistics, I will always be learning statistics.
 - I am a computational researcher dealing with molecular systems on atomic scales.
 - I’m looking to implement advanced mathematics concepts such as delay differential equations to molecular dynamics algorithms.
 - How to reach me  --->  atadria96@gmail.com